zkoss/zk-mvvm-book/syntax/contextparam.md

 **Purpose:** Tell binder to pass the context object with specified type.

 The annotation is applied to initial (or command) method's parameter.
-Methods can get various ZK context object like: Page or Desktop by applying annotation on parameters.
+Methods can get various ZK context objects like Page or Desktop by applying annotation on parameters.

 Example
 =======